RohanIAzad/Credit-Risk-Modeling/README.md

 # Project Overview
 This project focuses on developing a Probability of Default (PD) model using the Lending Club dataset (2007-2015).
 The dataset contains detailed loan information, including borrower characteristics and loan performance.
 The goal is to predict loan default risk and build a credit scorecard for risk assessment.
+Lending club is a peer-to-peer lending company.
+Each row is for one member, their features and whether they paid off, current or defaulting on their loan

 # Steps Followed
 ## 1. Data Preprocessing and Feature Engineering